Dyadic Interaction Modeling for Social Behavior Generation: Introduction

-Despite considerable progress, existing methods are limited, particularly in capturing real-life conversation dynamics and failing to generalize across listeners.
+Despite considerable progress, existing methods are limited, particularly in capturing real-life conversation dynamics, and difficult to generalize across listeners.
 Relevant work focused on either generating speakers' or listeners' movements.
 Speaker motion generation~\cite{chen2019hierarchical, song2021tacr, ji2021audio, eskimez2021speech, richard2021meshtalk, suwajanakorn2017synthesizing,chen2020talking, vougioukas2020realistic, song2021talking} primarily focuses on producing videos where lip movements are synchronized with speech, a.k.a., lip syncing.
 Listener motion generation, on the other hand, automatically interprets the speaker's voice and nonverbal behaviors to generate the listener's nonverbal responses.
-Traditionally, listener motion generation have not fully addressed the intricacies of dyadic interactions, which involve more than simple reactions to the speaker's utterances including a multifaceted, concurrent exchange of signals and emotions ~\cite{zhou2021responsive,ng2022learning,song2023emotional}.
+Traditionally, listener motion generation have not fully addressed the intricacies of dyadic interactions, which involve more than simple reactions to the speaker's utterances including a multifaceted, concurrent exchange of signals and emotions ~\cite{zhou2022responsive,ng2022learning,song2023emotional}.
 They were also sometimes tuned to specific listeners and unable to generalize to others \cite{ng2022learning}.
 Earlier work used heuristics and simple machine learning models to generate a limited set of reactions, e.g., head nods \cite{rapportAgent}.
-The Responsive Listening Head Generation (RLHG)\cite{zhou2021responsive} approach mimics the regression techniques found in Speaker Generation\cite{chen2019hierarchical}, leading to a reduction in the unpredictability of responses and a smoothing over of listener motions.
+The Responsive Listening Head Generation (RLHG)\cite{zhou2022responsive} approach mimics the regression techniques found in Speaker Generation\cite{chen2019hierarchical}, leading to a reduction in the unpredictability of responses and a smoothing over of listener motions.
 Ng et al. ~\cite{ng2022learning} proposed Learning2Listen~(L2L) to mitigate this issue through a motion categorization strategy.
 In L2L, a codebook is learned through a VQ-VAE~\cite{mirsamadi2017automatic} that can be used to generate plausible and smooth behaviors.
 Emotional Listener Portrait (ELP)~\cite{song2023emotional} utilizes an Adaptive Space Encoder to map the discretized features combined with emotion to the listener's motion parameters.
-Similarly, Speaker motion generation techniques~\cite{richard2021meshtalk,fan2022faceformer,xing2023codetalker} have struggled to incorporate the feedback loop present in actual dyadic interactions, where a speaker might adjust their speech and expressions in response to the listener's behavior.
+Similarly, Speaker motion generation techniques~\cite{richard2021meshtalk,fan2022faceformer,xing2023codetalker} have struggled to incorporate the feedback present in actual dyadic interactions.
 These shortcomings underscore a critical gap in the simulation of naturalistic human interactions, highlighting the need for a more holistic and dyadic modeling approach.

 To address these challenges, we introduce \pretraining (\pretrainingshort), an innovative pretraining strategy designed to enhance a model's capacity to simultaneously encode a unified representation from both speaker and listener behaviors.
 This strategy draws inspiration from the recognition of the importance of bidirectional communication in interaction modeling, as demonstrated by Nojavanasghari et al.\cite{nojavanasghari2018interactive}, and Eskimez et al.\cite{eskimez2021speech}, who explored aspects of interactive emotion recognition and speech-driven facial animation, respectively.
 Moreover, the concept of integrating audiovisual information into a cohesive representation, as explored by Karras et al.\cite{karras2017audio} and Zhou et al.\cite{zhou2020makelttalk}, forms a foundational pillar for our approach, suggesting that a holistic and contextualized consideration of both audio and visual cues can significantly enhance animation quality.